Modern Indian History

 Revolutionary – A person who not only aspires and thrives hard to bring out a blazing revolution, but also aims to change the face of society to the core, at large.
 A person who becomes a source of inspiration for future generations of other revolutionaries and different revolutionary groups, which constantly strive to seize the

-The Great Indian “Loot”- The Plunder, The Bloodshed and The Tyranny
+The Great Indian “Loot”- The Horrific Plunder, The Bloodshed & The Tyranny, c.
+1757 to 1947

 The Hindustani slang word “loot” meaning theft was one of the first Indian words to appear in the English language.
 The Oxford English Dictionary claims that until the late 18th century, when it all of a sudden became a prevalent term throughout Britain, this word was seldom ever used outside of the plains of north

-The Great Indian “Loot”- The Plunder, The Bloodshed and The Tyranny Read More »
+The Great Indian “Loot”- The Horrific Plunder, The Bloodshed & The Tyranny, c.
+1757 to 1947 Read More »

 From Surprise to Victory – The Saga of Kargil!